Labonnya/Theory-of-Computing/README.md

 Since the DFA ends in state 3, which is one of the specified final states, the program will output "ACCEPTED," indicating that the input string "11001" is accepted by the DFA.

-# Title: NFA to DFA Conversion:
+# NFA to DFA Conversion:

 The given C++ code is an implementation of the Nondeterministic Finite Automaton (NFA) to Deterministic Finite Automaton (DFA) conversion algorithm.
 The NFA is defined by specifying the transitions from one state to another on receiving input symbols '0' and '1'.
 The code takes user input to define the NFA and then converts it into its equivalent DFA.